List of Mankading incidents in cricket: Representation in popular culture

 In Bodyline, the dramatisation of the notorious Bodyline tour of 1932–33, the controversial England captain Douglas Jardine is represented early in his career as encouraging a bowler to Mankad an opponent without giving a prior warning.
 Jardine's action is excused in the dramatisation by Lord Harris, who is represented as saying he had done the same in his playing career.
 While this represents Jardine's (and his supporters') perceived willingness to resort to sharp practice, there is in fact no evidence that Jardine or Harris initiated such an instance as captains, and no record of such an incident in first-class cricket.
+Instead, it might have been a reference to Harris' act for Eton against Harrow at Lord's in 1870.

+In the Bollywood film Lagaan, one of the English bowlers Mankads one of the Indian team's players after his runner backed up.